Women’s rights in Qatar are conflicting, and even contradictory sometimes. This helpful guide sheds light on the issue.

 Women’s education rights in Qatar

 Education is a huge priority for the Qatari state, and the government has made tremendous strides.
 In fact, the adult literacy rate is over 97%.
 Women in Qatar have equal rights to access and pursue an education.
-Furthermore, the country has a higher proportion of female students than any other country; the ratio of female to male university students is nearly two to one.
+Furthermore, Qatar has an incredibly high proportion of female students; the gross ratio of women enrolled in post-secondary education is five times that of men.

 Women’s freedom from violence in Qatar